 The Cardinal Hotel in Winston-Salem is one of the most interesting places you’ll ever visit in the Piedmont, the state of North Carolina, and beyond.
 It combines the iconic and historic Reynolds Building with Kimpton, a brand known for designing more than a place to stay.
-There is really no reason for you to leave when staying here, but if you must, The Cardinal Hotel is surrounded by tons of fun in Downtown Winston-Salem.
-Before we even dare set foot outside this magnificent building, let’s explore The Cardinal Hotel from top to bottom (literally) and share exactly what you’ll find there.
+There is really no reason for you to leave when staying here, but if you must, The Cardinal Hotel is surrounded by tons of fun and great for a weekend in Winston-Salem.
+Before we even dare set foot outside this magnificent building, let’s explore one of our favorite hotels in North Carolina from top to bottom (literally) and share exactly what you’ll find there.

 The Cardinal Hotel